-Johnathan Woodside is an Insight Meditation teacher in the Theravada tradition engaged in bringing mindfulness and self-inquiry into the mainstream of wellness programs and daily life.
+Johnathan Woodside is an Insight Meditation teacher engaged in bringing mindfulness and self-inquiry into the mainstream of wellness programs and daily life.
 He is the Guiding Teacher of Mindfulness Outreach Initiative and a consultant at various locations in Omaha Nebraska where he encourages greater self-awareness through stillness and dynamic meditation practices.
 He leads classes and retreats on mindfulness meditation for the promotion of greater health and wellness in the Omaha community.

 Mark Wiesman is a mindfulness teacher with 35 years of experience and practice in Insight Meditation and Tai Chi Chuan.
 His education as a veterinarian and his interest in science is also evident in his practice and teaching.
 He wishes to serve by giving the tools he has used in his life to others so they may be happier, more content, and more present in their lives.